MSPM57/sql-challenge/README.md

 8. List the frequency counts in descending order of all employee last names (how many employee share each last name) see For the last Analysis to see how many employees share a last name.png see Analysis 8 as teh sql file for the query

+Obserations-  I have a lot of concerns:

+1. 100,00 employees are senior based on hire_date of 1986
+2. Departments have 2 - 4 Managers
+3. There are 20 employee with the same last name of Hercules so either there are family members working or data is inaccurate
+4. Less than half the employee are in Sales and Development.
+5. A lot of employees have the same last name - data is suspicious
+6. Some employees were in more than one department, valid or is cleanup needed?
+7. The mininum salary was $40,000 and the highest salary $129,492.
+What was strange is 95,346 employees are paid $40,000.
+8. The average salary was $ 48,564 for Assitant Engineers and $ 58,550 for Senior Staff.